StaccatoSemibreve/Gardener-of-Chaos/editable/thoughts-lumoki.md

 | jA nAxC                                    | 2 damage + item                    | Needs jA to hit very high, *slightly* negative                     |
 | jC                                         | 1 damage                           | On prediction, combo on hit, item on block                         |

+**Notes:**
-**Note:** This was primarily tested using a cloud in the corner.
+- This was primarily tested using a cloud in the corner.
 Other juggling situations may be too low for certain options.
+- From roll spacing or closer, it is possible to jump on reaction to the cloud's lightning strike hitting vs a cornered opponent and bring out dice, then roll for a very safe, very strong ambiguous crossup.

 ---